Trinity Christian School (Arkansas)

 Trinity Christian School is a private Baptist Christian school in Texarkana, Arkansas, United States.
 TCS is a ministry of Trinity Baptist Church and is accredited by the Arkansas Nonpublic School Accrediting Association and is affiliated with the American Association of Christian Schools (AACS).

 Extracurricular activities

 The Trinity Christian School mascot and athletic emblem is the Warrior with navy blue and white with orange accent serving as the school colors.

-For 2012–14, Trinity Christian High School participates in the 1A Classification from the 1A 7 East Conference as administered by the Arkansas Activities Association.
-The Warriors compete in cross country (boys/girls), basketball (boys/girls), baseball, softball, and track and field (boys/girls).
+For 2012–14, Trinity Christian High School participates in the 1A Classification from the 1A 7 East Conference as administered by the Homeland Christian Athletic Association.
+The Warriors compete in football, volleyball, cross country (boys/girls), basketball (boys/girls), baseball, softball, and track and field (boys/girls).